abhi963007/android-app-todo/README.md

 - Material Design 3 for the UI design guidelines
 - Jetpack Compose for modern Android UI development
-- The Android community for their continuous support and resources
+- The Android community for their continuous support and resources.